vitessio/website/content/en/docs/reference/vreplication/workflow.md

 * **show**: returns a JSON object with details about the associated shards and also with all the columns from the \_vt.vreplication table
 * **listall**: returns a comma separated list of all *running* workflows in a keyspace
+* **tags**: a comma-separated list of key:value pairs that are used to tag the tablet
 </div>

 #### Example